Are Democrats about to lose the national battle over torture?

 But Haspel's confirmation hearing may have been the last chance for the U.S. government to publicly explore the implications of the CIA's dramatic departure from American traditions after 9/11.
 And that chance was largely missed.

 But Haspel repeatedly avoided answering that question.
 Nor would she say anything about what she did or what she observed.
-She did not acknowledge what John Brennan did when he was CIA director – that some agency officers had "not lived up to the high standards we set for ourselves," as Brennan put it in 2014, referring to a string of abuses that exceeded Justice Department guidelines.
+She did not acknowledge what John Brennan acknowledged when he was CIA director — that some agency officers had not "lived up to the high standards we set for ourselves," referring to a string of abuses that exceeded Justice Department guidelines.

 "The part I'm still stunned by is that there was no public accountability, no regret, no remorse whatsoever," said Chris Anders, deputy director of the ACLU's Washington office.